xcart/xcart-docs/_pages/kb_en/general_setup/admin/overview.md

 X-Cart Admin Home page shows information about orders awaiting processing, bestseller products and products low in stock, as well as your store’s recent sales stats and X-Cart community news.
 Right after the software installation, the Admin Home page also provides the {% link "X-Cart Quickstart Onboarding Wizard" ref_5xTo5Gmg %} that is aimed to help a store admin with the initial store setup.

-To return to the Home page from any other page of the Admin area, click on the store logo icon in the left of the header panel.
+To return to the Home page from any other page of the Admin area, click on the store logo icon in the left-hand side of the header panel.

 {% toc %}

 ## Admin Header

 The Admin area header shows the version of the X-Cart software being used and includes some tools for quick navigation and search through the store, as well as a tool to open or close the storefront for customers.
 These are accessible from any page of the store Admin area.
 In addition to that, the header shows the store's low-stock alerts, software update alerts and App Store notifications.
-It also gives access to the admin profile and X-Cart user docs which can be of help in the store setup and management.
+It also gives access to the admin profile and the X-Cart Knowledge Base (also known as the X-Cart manual, or X-Cart user docs) which can be of help for store setup and management.

 ![header-panel.png]({{site.baseurl}}/attachments/ref_2DXFvdbo/header-panel.png)